sk-zk/lookaround-map/README.md

 ```

 ### Decoding
-For browsers which don't natively support HEIC (which is every browser except Safari 17 or higher), the panorama faces must be converted to a supported format before sending them to the client.
+In any browser which doesn't natively support HEIC (which is every browser except Safari 17+), the panorama faces
+must be decoded by the app itself.
+By default, this is done clientside using libheif-js, but a serverside JPEG conversion
-To do so, one of these three libraries can be used.
-Simply install the one you like and it will be selected automatically.
+is provided as a fallback.
+For this to work, one of these three libraries must be installed.
+Simply install the one
+you like and it will be selected automatically.

 #1: By default, [pillow-heif](https://github.com/bigcat88/pillow_heif) will be used to decode images.
 Supports Linux, Mac and Windows.

 #2: [pyheif](https://github.com/carsales/pyheif) used to be faster than pillow-heif and is supported for this reason.
 Supports Linux and Mac.

-#3: However, **the fastest option** (that I'm aware of) is my own [heic2rgb](https://github.com/sk-zk/heic2rgb/), which is noticeably faster than the previous two.
+#3: However, the fastest option (that I'm aware of) is my own [heic2rgb](https://github.com/sk-zk/heic2rgb/),
+which is noticeably faster than the previous two.
 Supports Linux and Windows.
-heic2rgb can also remux the HEVC bitstream of the image to MP4 for browsers which don't support HEIC, but do support HEVC.

 ## TODO
 - [ ] Decode the official blue line layer